Afraz496/Vital-E-paper/README.md

 Apart from the Ct simulation R scripts, there are accompanying scripts which generate the figures used for the compartmental models in the paper.
 There are 2 files of interest `outbreak_SEIR.R` and `multiple_cross_sections_SEIR_horizons.R`.

-The `outbreak_SEIR.R` file was used to perform a validation piece on an outbreak in BC.
+The `outbreak_SEIR.R` file was used to perform a validation piece on an outbreak in British Columbia.

 The `mutliple_cross_sections_SEIR_horizons.R` file was run on a random population of individuals in British Columbia to predict an Omicron wave.